dapr/quickstarts/hello-kubernetes/README.md

 This will spin down each resource defined by the .yaml files in the `deploy` directory, including the state component.

-## Next Steps
+## Deploying your code

-Now that you're successfully working with Dapr, you probably want to update the quickstart code to fit your scenario.
+Now that you're successfully working with Dapr, you probably want to update the code to fit your scenario.
 The Node.js and Python apps that make up this quickstart are deployed from container images hosted on a private [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
 To create new images with updated code, you'll first need to install docker on your machine.
 Next, follow these steps:

 1. Update Node or Python code as you see fit!
 2. Navigate to the directory of the app you want to build a new image for.